thoughtbot/roux/README.md

 ## What is Roux?

 Roux gives you an organized foundation of CSS files, variables, and base styles so you can start building immediately instead of setting everything up from scratch.
-It's a structured starting point for writing your own CSS—not a framework like Tailwind or a UI library with pre-built components.
+It's **a structured starting point for writing your own CSS**—not a framework like Tailwind or a UI library with pre-built components.
 Think of it like a GitHub template repo, but for your stylesheets.

 You can cherry-pick what you need, use it for inspiration, or adopt the whole system—whatever works for your project.